Opportunity Zones HQ

 Advisory services offered through Asset Strategy Advisors, LLC (ASA).
-Securities offered through representatives licensed with either Concorde Investment Services, LLC (CIS), member FINRA/SIPC, or RCX Capital Group, LLC (RCX), member FINRA.
+Securities offered through representatives licensed with either Concorde Investment Services, LLC (CIS), member FINRA/SIPC.
 Insurance offered through Asset Strategy Financial Group, Inc. (ASFG).
-ASFG and ASA are independent of CIS and RCX.
+ASFG and ASA are independent of CIS.
 To access Concorde’s Form Customer Relationship Summary (CRS), please click here.
-To access RCX’s Form CRS, please click here.

 Asset Strategy does not offer legal or tax advice.
 Please consult the appropriate professional regarding your individual circumstances.

 There is no guarantee investment plans will meet its objectives.